KaiDaLuck/EldenRingFarming/README.md

 - Hold the sacred relic sword in both hands
 - rebind "use skill" to 'J' in settings
 - mark the "Palace Approach Ledge-Road" site of grace in your grace menu on the map.
+-   do that by standing or sitting at the site of grace and pressing the following buttons:
+-     XBOX Controller: MENU, Y, RS
+-     PS Controller: SHARE, TRIANGLE, R3
+-     Keyboard: G, F, Z

 Version descriptions/Instructions: